SFWLtd/angular-dojo/README.md

 # Angular dojo
 It's time to do some Angular!
-Note that this dojo only scratches the surface of what Angular is capable of.
-If you're interested in Angular, the best place to learn more is the official docs: [https://angular.io/docs/ts/latest/](https://angular.io/docs/ts/latest/)
+This dojo only scratches the surface of what Angular is capable of.
+If you're interested in learning more, the best place to start is the official docs: [https://angular.io/docs/ts/latest/](https://angular.io/docs/ts/latest/)

 ## Pre-requisites
 * Install [node](https://nodejs.org/en/download/) & [npm](https://www.npmjs.com/)